midastruth/files.md/README.md

 1) I used `files.md` to grow my knowledge about Software Development and Brain.
 2) I added new notes to the base.
 One idea per note.
 3) I made connections between notes.
 Everything should be connected, just as in our brain.
-4) I spend time travelling through notes and thinking it through.
+4) I spend time travelling through the notes and thinking it through.
-5) Software development and brain-related notes suddenly appeared very related.
+5) At some point, software development and brain-related notes suddenly appeared very related.
 6) **I got the insight**.
 7) I wrote an article about [Cognitive Load in Software Development](https://github.com/zakirullin/cognitive-load).